NStrijbosch/hub-module-notes/docs/battery.md

 `battery.current()`

-Measure the current of the battery.
+Measure the (charge?) current of the battery.

 __Returns:__